awsdocs/aws-lambda-developer-guide/doc_source/go-image.md

    This command invokes the function running in the container image and returns a response\.

-Now that your container image resides in the Amazon ECR container registry, you can you can [create](configuration-images.md) the Lambda function and deploy the image\.
+Now that your container image resides in the Amazon ECR container registry, you can [create](configuration-images.md) the Lambda function and deploy the image\.

 ## Deploy the container image<a name="go-image-deploy"></a>